A stock image of cattle in Latin America to accompany article on costa rica cattle industry sustainable ranching practices

 The project to reduce emissions in the Costa Rica cattle industry was originally launched as part of the country’s efforts to implement Nationally Appropriate Mitigation Action (NAMA) – a global initiative to reduce greenhouse gas emissions.

-According to La Republica, the planting of trees to create forested areas on ranches that has been key to those efforts has seen the Costa Rica cattle industry reach the point of capturing more greenhouse gasses than it produces.
+According to La Republica, the planting of trees to create forested areas on ranches that have been key to those efforts has seen the Costa Rica cattle industry reach the point of capturing more greenhouse gasses than it produces.

 Cattle produce 14.5% of global greenhouse gas emissions